johame72/DisplayTree/README.md

 ### 🛠 Option 2: Create a PowerShell Alias

 1. **📝 Open Your PowerShell Profile**: Enter `notepad $PROFILE` in a PowerShell window.
 This will open your PowerShell profile in Notepad.
-If the profile doesn't exist, you'll be prompted to create one.
+You'll be prompted to create one if the profile doesn't exist.

 2. **👍 Add Alias**: Add the following line to your PowerShell profile, replacing `C:\path\to\DisplayTree.ps1` with the full path to your script: